What’s Inside:

 Bathrooms: Yes

 Cane Creek Park in Waxhaw, NC has a big, sandy beach where you can swim and play.
-They open June 14, 2023 and their hours are Wednesdays – Fridays 11 am – 6:30 pm.
-They are on a modified schedule due to a lifeguard shortage.
+They open in June and their hours are Wednesdays – Fridays 11 am – 6:30 pm.
+The park runs on a modified schedule due to a lifeguard shortage.
 They have also trails, peddle boats, kayak rentals, and mini-golf at this park.

 Where’s your favorite sandy beach near the Upstate?